-Two Heroines are Shortlisted for the Deutsche Börse Photography Foundation Prize 2021 and will Feature in an Exhibition at The Photographers’ Gallery
+Two female photographers are shortlisted for the Deutsche Börse Photography Foundation Prize 2021 and will feature in an exhibition at The Photographers’ Gallery

 In the 25 years since the Deutsche Börse Photography Foundation Prize was established in 1996, numerous photographic Heroines have been recognised for their innovative and boundary breaking work.
 From Rineke Dijkstra (the prize’s second winner) in 1998, to Susan Meiselas in 2019; the annual prize celebrates photographers who have made a significant contribution to the medium through exhibition or book form over the past year.

 For a Brief Moment the World was on Fire, 2019 Exhibition: A Brief Moment, Jeu de Paume, Paris, France © Zineb Sedira.
 Courtesy of the artist and Kamel Mennour, Parise

 This year, Contemporary Heroines Poulomi Basu and Zineb Sedira have been shortlisted for the Deutsche Börse Photography Foundation Prize alongside Alejandro Cartagena and Cao Fei.
 Originating from India, France & Algeria, Mexico and China respectively, the artists are a truly global representation of the photographic discipline.